A Driven Tagged Particle in Asymmetric Exclusion Processes: AEP on Half Line with Creation and Annihilation

-where $w=\sum_{\abs{k}\leq R} kp(k)$. \end{enumerate} \end{lemma} \begin{proof}: The first part is proved in Theorem 2.4 and 2.13 in \cite{Li75}.
-The second part is a consequence of the first part and Trotter-Kurts Convergence Theorem, see Proposition 2.2 in \cite{Li75}.
-The third part is by the proof of Propositin 2.6 in \cite{Li77}.
+where $w=\sum_{\abs{k}\leq R} kp(k)$. \end{enumerate} \end{lemma} \begin{proof} The first part of Lemma \ref{lm: correspondence btw Li 77} is proved in Theorem 2.4, 2.13 in \cite{Li75}.
+The second part is a consequence of the monotonicity in parameters from the first part and the Trotter Theorem, see Proposition 2.2 in \cite{Li75}.
+We only show the last equality:

+Particularly, the first line is by Proposition 2.2 \cite{Li75}, and the interchanging of limits in the third line is by the monotonicity in parameters $n,t$ from the first part.
+The third part of Lemma \ref{lm: correspondence btw Li 77} is by the proof of Propositin 2.6 in \cite{Li77}.
 It is a consequence of the monotonicity of $\bar{v}_{m,n,\lambda,\rho}$ in $m,n$ and a direct computation of currents at two boundaries $C_{m-1,m}$ and $C_{n,n+1}$. \end{proof}